BertilleFollain/website/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I am a PhD student at ENS Ulm working under the supervision of Francis Bach and Umut Simsekli.
 Before that, I was a master's student at the University of Cambridge where I wrote a paper on high-dimensional changepoint estimation with missingness with Dr. Tengyao Wang and Pr.
 Richard Samworth.
+More information about teaching, professional experiences and awards can be found in my CV.